redhat-developer/odo/website/docs/command-reference/create.md

 Please use `odo push` command to create the component with source deployed
 ```

-You will be prompted to choose the component type, name and the namespace for the component.
+You will be prompted to choose the component type, name and the project for the component.
 You can also choose whether or not to download a starter project.
-Once finished, a new _devfile.yaml_ file should be created in the working directory.
+Once finished, a new `devfile.yaml` file should be created in the working directory.
 To deploy these resources to your cluster, run `odo push`.